Chevereto/api/README.md

 - I'm [ripping apart](https://chevereto.com/community/threads/features-to-deprecate-for-v4.11531/) all the _excess_ of features present in V3 (that plugins will be needed to keep some features)
 - Documentation (for the Chevere framework)

-> At this time there's no contribution guidelines.
-Feel free to contact `rodolfo@chevereto.com` me for more information.

 ## History

 Chevereto project began in 2007 as a self-hosted alternative to services like ImageShack, Photobucket, Flickr, imgur, 500px, etc. Development has ben carried **all this time** exclusively by [Rodolfo Berrios](https://rodolfoberrios.com/) who works only in Chevereto.